 Breaking ground on our new Atlanta headquarters

 Below is an article originally written by PowerToFly Partner Invesco, and published on December 12, 2019.
-Go to Invesco's page on PowerToFly to see their open positions and learn more.
+Invesco is Jemstep's parent company.
+Go to Jemstep's page on PowerToFly to see their open positions and learn more.

 Construction has commenced on Midtown Union, a large mixed-use development in Midtown Atlanta, Georgia, and the future global headquarters of Invesco.
 The official groundbreaking ceremony took place December 9, 2019.

 Invesco's presence in Atlanta dates back more than 40 years to 1978.
 Drawn by the strong supply of talent, a world-class airport and outstanding quality of life, we moved our global headquarters to Atlanta in 2007.

 Earlier this year we announced plans to further expand our Atlanta global headquarters with the addition of 500 jobs and an investment of $70 million.
 The expansion will eventually bring us to nearly 1,200 professionals here.
 Our significant investment will strengthen our global operating platform for the benefit of our clients, employees and shareholders.
 Additionally, as always, we will continue to play an active role in our community.

 To accommodate our expansion, Invesco will be moving our global headquarters to Midtown Union in 2022 as the anchor tenant.
 Midtown Union will provide us with additional space, excellent amenities and better access to public transportation and highways.
 The world-class facilities will help us manage nearly $1.2 trillion in assets on behalf of clients worldwide.*